vlietz/MultiChainOps/README.md

 * sometimes the init-node is connected to all nodes but the nodes are only connected to the init node.
 Expected behaviour is that the nodes automatically connect to every other node
 * maybe find a "cleaner" way to run the baker
 * remove some values from the config.json that should not be changed
+* use direct download urls for the tezos binaries, not ...latest